 For doctoral candidates who are thinking about an academic teaching career following their PhD, we offer the Melbourne Teaching Certificate (MTC).

-For sessional teachers who wish to enhance their teaching skills, the CSHE will be runs a 2 day intensive, Advanced Skills Program for Sessional Teachers: Enhancing your teaching skills and developing your career in university teaching.
+For sessional teachers who wish to enhance their teaching skills, Melbourne CSHE will be runs a 2 day intensive, Advanced Skills Program for Sessional Teachers: Enhancing your teaching skills and developing your career in university teaching.